The ESRC Festival of Social Science is a celebration of the social sciences.

 - encourage, support and create the opportunity for social science researchers to engage with non-academic audiences

-- promote and increase awareness of the social sciences and ESRC's research
+- promote and increase awareness of social science and ESRC-funded research

-- promote and increase awareness of the contributions the social sciences make to the wellbeing and the economy of the UK society
+- promote and increase awareness of the contributions social science makes to the wellbeing and the economy of UK society

 - enable the public to engage with social science research

-- engage with teachers and young people and to raise their awareness of the social sciences.
+- engage with teachers and young people to raise their awareness of social science.

-Our Festival of Social Science evaluation reports highlight the breadth of activities, events and audiences the Festival reaches.
+Our evaluation reports highlight the breadth of activities, events and audiences that our previous Festivals have achieved.